clairecui-ubc/chungMD/REPORT.md

   * The Master List is mapped to the AtoM CSV Template, so that information in the Master List and AtoM always keep consistent and updated
   * Current management rules should be written down

+### Issues identified in the dataset
+At the beginning of the project, I identified the following issues in the dataset:
+1. Nearly 1400 records have empty Access Identifiers field in the RBSC dataset
+2. Metadata for Chung Exhibition items not updated, including Access Identifiers, locations, etc.
+3. Duplicated Access Identifiers
+4. Discrepencies between RBSC dataset and DI dataset
+5. Different forms of names for the same creator
+6. Some non-English characters are not displayed correctly

+Except for those issues, some other information need to be added to the master spreadsheet, including:
+1. A way to establish hirarchy for the collection
+2. Start and end date based on the date of creation for indexing purpose
+3. An authority records list to avoid duplication in authority records
+4. Other fields that are useful to the users, including General Material Designation and Level of Description

 ## Methods

 ### Merge RBSC, DI and EX datasets
 (Detailed steps and more information in "2018-05-17_MergingMethod.docx")